noahburchell/ninit/README.md

 rebuilt graph takes effect on the next boot, and 'resume' is how you retry services with the graph already loaded

-the depgraph format is version 7. ninit checks it exactly. re-run 'ninitctl init' after upgrading ninit and before rebooting. an older graph is refused with 'version mismatch' and the boot lands in the emergency shell
+the depgraph format is version (check ngraph.h line 8). ninit checks it exactly. re-run 'ninitctl init' after upgrading ninit and before rebooting. an older graph is refused with 'version mismatch' and the boot lands in the emergency shell

 ### shutting down